 Orient your plant as it was before – Marking which side of the tree faces North and South and following that orientation upon replanting grants higher chances of success.

 Prepare welcoming nutrients – don’t fertilize with chemical fertilizers.
-Prepare a ration of fermented weed tea instead.
+Prepare a dose of fermented weed tea instead.
 Not only will all your desired nutrients be there, you’ll also bring in helpful micro-organisms, too.